 3) Other Sharp Consensus Plays are also derived from the Top 10 sharp bettors in action.
 While Premium Plays have no contradiction and while “Just Missed” Premium Plays allow one contradiction… Other Sharp Consensus Plays allow multiple contradictions.
 Other Sharp Consensus Plays could have counts of 3-2, 4-2, 4-3, etc. What that means is you could have three of the Top 10 on one side of a bet with two of the Top 10 on the other (a 3-2 count).
 Even though there is disagreement, the side getting the larger number of Top 10 backers (in this example, 3) has proven to be a good proposition.

 How can you access the Sharp Consensus?
-Sharp Consensus content can be accessed through TSP Live, when available.
-For more information visit the TSP Live link in the menu or click here!
+Sharp Consensus content is available for the football and NCAAB seasons and can be accessed through TSP Live, when available.
+For more information visit the TSP Live link in the website menu or click here!

 Good luck in your action!